AurelioMarquesVulcao/crud-app/README.md

 <img src="https://github.com/AurelioMarquesVulcao/crud-app/blob/master/src/assets/ReadmeImages/user.PNG?raw=true" height="350">
 <img src="https://github.com/AurelioMarquesVulcao/crud-app/blob/master/src/assets/ReadmeImages/userDetails.PNG?raw=true" height="350">

-Na última tela do API encontra-se as funções de:
+On the last screen of the API are the functions of:

-* Novo Usuário
+* New user
-* Atualizar Usuário
+* Update User
-* Excluir Usuário
+* Delete User

 Below are the functions and expected responses from the server.